 Mating occurs offshore, and female turtles will crawl onto beaches at night to dig a nest for their eggs, while males will remain offshore, never returning to land.
 Loggerheads will crawl up towards the dunes, making small nests.
 Leatherbacks, on the other hand, prefer to excavate huge nests close to the high-water mark.
 These nests are sensitive to human activities and need to be protected.

 After 55 to 60 days, the eggs hatch.
 All the hatchlings from a clutch will be the same gender, determined by the temperature of the eggs during their first three weeks, with warm temperatures associated with females and cool temperatures associated with males.
+Unfortunately, climate change is creating an imbalance, with fewer male turtles hatching in each generation.

 If they are able to avoid poor weather, nocturnal predators and human tampering, they will swim as far from shore as possible, hoping to reach the Agulhas Current to be carried into deeper waters with fewer predators.